Chart Color Schemes

 Henley Brook has seen below average employment performance when compared to national benchmarks

-Workforce participation in Henley Brook matches Greater Perth's 65.2%.
+Employment growth over the past year was estimated at 4.3%.
+As of September 2025, there are 2,097 residents employed with a workforce participation rate matching Greater Perth's 65.2%.
 Major employment sectors include construction, retail trade, and health care & social assistance.
-Construction stands out with employment levels at 1.2 times the regional average.
-Conversely, health care & social assistance has lower representation at 10.0% compared to the regional average of 14.8%.
+Construction stands out with employment levels at 1.2 times the regional average, while health care & social assistance is lower at 10.0% compared to the regional average of 14.8%.

 Frequently Asked Questions - Employment